-- Morning reports, and daily morning work rounds, during which you will present your patients to your resident.
+- Afternoon/intern reports, and daily morning pre-rounding, during which you will present your patients to your resident.

 - Teaching attending rounds, during which you will present your patients to two medicine teams and medicine teaching attending.

-- You will also be able to assist your intern and/or resident in patient procedures and other ward activities, including following diagnostic studies, contacting consulting services, ordering appropriate tests, and arranging outpatient follow up for patients, as a part of their discharge planning, assuring proper communication and continuity of care.
+- Assisting your resident team in patient procedures and other ward activities, including following diagnostic studies, contacting consulting services, ordering appropriate tests, and arranging outpatient follow up for patients, as a part of their discharge planning, assuring proper communication and continuity of care.

 Our goal is to have you feel as responsible for the patients’ welfare as though you were their personal physician.
-Accordingly, when you leave the team for the day or to attend conferences, please keep your resident and/or intern informed with the latest update related to your patients.
+Accordingly, when you leave the team for the day or to attend conferences, please keep your resident team informed with the latest update related to your patients.

-The range of Internal Medicine can be overwhelming.
-Thus, we designed a clerkship rotation at St. Mary to encourage self-directed, reflective learning habits that should serve you well all through your career.
+The scope of Internal Medicine can be overwhelming, therefore we designed a clerkship rotation at SMMC to encourage self-directed, reflective learning habits that should serve you well all through your career.
 You can learn something from every patient on the team.
 Therefore, we expect you to take the initiative in all aspects of your learning.
 This includes regular reading about your patients’ medical issues every night, participating in discussions, sharing your knowledge with others on the team, pointing out interesting findings on your patients to your fellow classmates, pro-actively seeking feedback, and obviously, spending time with your patients.

-Again, welcome to our Internal Medicine Residency at St. Mary.
-All of us look forward to meeting you and working with you.
+Again, welcome to our Internal Medicine Residency at SMMC.
+All of us look forward to meeting and working with you.